Stories Build a Home in Texas

 A hidden drain system in the courtyard prevents water buildup during rainstorms.

 An outdoor dog run is located at the back of the home, and a dog washing station inside, near the garage.

 Meet Cubie.
 This 12’ cube is made of polycarbonate panels designed to light up at night.
 It encloses the well holding tank, the water softener, and the UV filtration system.
 It also serves as storage for garden tools.
 The smaller red cube hides the actual well head.

 Nods to popular culture around the property include a propane tank shaped like a yellow submarine with four shaggy-haired Brits painted in the windows.

 In a tribute to Warhol’s iconic pop art designs, a deer feeder is disguised as an over-sized can of Campbell’s soup.

 Style and Substance

 When it comes to style, for some it’s about making a bold statement, while others opt for elegant, inviting homes.
 Good design stands the test of time, and this custom Hestia home is built to last.
 As with all Lindal Cedar Homes, it comes with a Lifetime Structural Warranty, giving these happy homeowners a great sense of confidence and satisfaction in their new residence.

-To build a home in Texas or anywhere in the U.S. or Canada, contact your local Lindal representative.
+To build a home in Texas or anywhere else, worldwide, contact your local Lindal representative.